 \subsection{Efficient Communication via Hidden States}

-In the decoupled architecture, the teacher model and the student model typically run in separate processes.
-A critical bottleneck in this setup is how to efficiently transfer the teacher's knowledge to the student.
-While directly transmitting the full logit distributions can be feasible when both models reside in the same process, this approach becomes prohibitive in the decoupled architecture due to the excessively large data volume.
-Conversely, only transferring the top-k logits saves bandwidth but inevitably undermines the mathematical equivalence of distillation and degrades the final performance.
-To address this issue, KDFlow adopts a mechanism based on hidden-state transfer and logit recomputation, as shown in Figure \ref{fig:cost}.
-Instead of sending the full logits, the TeacherActorGroup only outputs the final hidden states of the teacher model.
-Since the dimension of hidden states (e.g., 4096) is far smaller than that of the logit distributions (e.g., 151936), the corresponding communication overhead becomes affordable and practical.
-Furthermore, we leverage shared memory and the Ray Shared Objective mechanism to enable zero-copy data transfer across processes.
-When receiving the teacher's hidden states, each StudentRayActor locally recomputes the full logit distributions using the teacher's language model head to locally.
-This design drastically reduces communication volume while preserving the mathematical equivalence to standard logit-based KD.
+In the decoupled architecture, the teacher and student typically run in separate processes, making the transfer of teacher knowledge a key bottleneck.
+Directly transmitting full logit distributions becomes prohibitive due to their large data volume, while transferring only top-k logits reduces bandwidth at the cost of breaking the mathematical equivalence of distillation and degrading performance.
+To address this issue, KDFlow adopts hidden-state transfer and logit recomputation, as shown in Figure \ref{fig:cost}.
+Instead of sending full logits, the TeacherActorGroup outputs only the teacher's final hidden states, whose dimension (e.g., 4096) is much smaller than the vocabulary size (e.g., 151936).
+KDFlow further uses shared memory and the Ray shared object mechanism for zero-copy transfer across processes.
+After receiving the teacher's hidden states, each StudentRayActor locally recomputes the full logit distributions using the teacher's language model head.
+This design substantially reduces communication volume while preserving the mathematical equivalence to standard logit-based KD.